 - An In-Universe example with Horsin' Around's theme tune: "Three little orphans, one, two, three/Without a home or a family tree/Until this horse said "Live with me!"

 - Expressive Ears: Par for the course in a world of animal people.
-BoJack's pin back whenever he's distressed, while Mr. Peanutbutter's perk up whenever he's excited about something.
+BoJack's pin back whenever he's distressed or ashamed, while Mr. Peanutbutter's perk up whenever he's excited about something.

 - Expansion Pack Past: BoJack's past is treated like a thread of yarn: Only by pulling it will it unravel and expose a long string of events and actions that have defined him.
 Even by the end of season 2, the revelation that BoJack knows Jill Pill and made another show, The BoJack Horseman Show shows how much it's still yet to be known of the character.